Get Going Guide (2026)

 What Status Quo Means Legally

 Status quo is the baseline snapshot of your family life.
 Who pays the bills.
 Who handles bedtime.
+Who’s there for soccer practice or trips to the dentist.
 What the household expenses are.
 Courts lean heavily on these patterns when deciding custody and finances.
-Changing them is possible, but only if you do it gradually and credibly.
+If you’re looking to shift these patterns after the divorce, perhaps by taking more responsibility for the children or contributing less to the household budget, you’ll need to change the picture the court sees.

 1. Custody and Parenting Patterns